Alternative Methods of Earning College Credit

 For information regarding credit for experiential learning, students should contact the Individualized Studies coordinator, South Wing 310, (716) 878-5303.

-The Western New York Consortium of Registrar’s Cross-Registration Agreement is for students cross-registering at one of the private colleges that participate in the WNY Consortium Agreement.
-Students may enroll in one course per semester (fall and spring).
+The Western New York Consortium of Registrar’s Cross-Registration Agreement is only available for undergraduate level, matriculated students, who are enrolled full-time at Buffalo State and wish to cross-register at one of the private colleges that participates in the WNY Consortium Agreement.
+Students may enroll in one course per semester (fall and spring only, no exceptions).
 Transcripts are forwarded automatically to Buffalo State at the end of the semester.
 Courses are recorded as if they had been taken at Buffalo State (credit hours and grade counts in cumulative GPA).
 If a student drops below full-time status at their home institution, they may be liable for tuition at the host institution.
+Forms are available online at http://registrar.buffalostate.edu/forms-and-services.
 Advisor or department chair signature is required along with student signature.
-All forms must have appropriate signatures before they are returned to the Registrar’s Office for a verification signature.
+All forms must have appropriate signatures before they are returned to the Registrar’s Office for a verification of student status and enrollment signature.
 Students must then take the completed cross-registration approval to the appropriate campus where they will register according to the procedures at that campus.

 Courses may be taken at other institutions for transfer credit as long as prior approval from the department chair is obtained and the Study Off Campus Form from the Registrar’s Office, Moot Hall, is completed and returned to that office.
 Students are urged to have transcripts of all coursework completed elsewhere forwarded to the Registrar’s Office as soon as possible.
 Coursework undertaken elsewhere (other than by National Student Exchange), will be recorded as transfer credit on the college transcript.